 - Behavioral therapies, such as CBT and DBT

 - Relapse prevention and coping skills

 - Meditation therapy

 Quality Opioid Addiction Treatment in Florida

-In West Palm Beach and Fort Lauderdale, Florida, the detox treatment you need exists.
-This pathway to preventing your own family’s losses in fentanyl deaths 2018 or any year passes through the programs and services of Serenity House Detox.
-Call Serenity House Detox now at 866-294-5306 to learn more about your potential for lasting sobriety.
+In Jupiter and Fort Lauderdale, Florida, the detox treatment you need exists.
+This pathway to preventing your own family’s losses in fentanyl deaths 2018 or any year passes through the programs and services of Serenity House Detox & Recovery.
+Call Serenity House Detox & Recovery now at 866-294-5306 to learn more about your potential for lasting sobriety.
 You deserve a long, happy and healthy future.
 Make this call.